Who is a Botanist?

 Botany is important primarily because it is the scientific study of plants, which are in turn used in many aspects of human life.
 Botany is an important field of science that is very much related to plants.
 Botanists interested in ecology study interactions of plants with other organisms and the environment.

 Que.
 Is Botany a growing field?Ans.

-Plant science is a growing field as more and more people recognize how vital plants are to many aspects of society - However, some areas are more competitive than others.
+Plant science is a growing field as more and more people recognise how vital plants are to several aspects of society.
+However, some areas are more competitive than others.